wernerfred/docker-mailserver/docs/content/config/security/understanding-the-ports.md

+---
+title: 'Security | Understanding the Ports'
+---

 ## Quick Reference

 Prefer Implicit TLS ports, they're more secure and if you use a Reverse Proxy, should be less hassle (although it's probably wiser to expose these ports directly to `docker-mailserver`).